sungnga/react-ecommerce/README.md

 		- `let limit = req.query.limit ? parseInt(req.query.limit) : 6`
 		- On Product model, call find() method to find all the products, then call populate() method to populate the category property, then call sort() method to sort products by 'sortBy' and 'order', then call limit() method to set the number of products returned, lastly call exec() method to execute the callback function that has either the error or the products
 			- If error, return a status code and a json response of the error message
-			- If success, send the response with the products: `res.send(products)`
+			- If success, send a json response with the products: `res.json(products)`
 		```javascript
 		Product.find()
 		.select('-photo')